tschach-codes/pdfsvg-calibrator/docs/CODEGEN_BRIEF.md

 2. **Transform Hypothesis & Estimation** – enumerates orientation flips (0°/180° core, optional 90°/270°) and uses RANSAC with chamfer-like scores to robustly estimate scale/translation parameters, accommodating outliers.
 3. **Neighborhood Signature Builder** – for each segment, computes descriptors of adjacent segments (positions, orientation parity, length ratios) so that matching leverages spatial context, reducing false correspondences.
 4. **Global Matcher** – combines transform and signature scores to assemble a cost matrix and solves for the top five matches using an in-house Hungarian algorithm to guarantee one-to-one assignments.
 5. **Verification & Reporting** – revalidates the five matched pairs with precise geometry under the refined transform, generates overlays (PDF/SVG) with line IDs, and outputs a CSV containing per-line metrics and PASS/FAIL flags.
-Also emits status flags/ confidences when data is insufficient or validation partly fails.
+Also emits status flags/confidences when data is insufficient or validation partly fails.
 6. **Configuration & CLI** – exposes tolerances, iteration limits, and search radii via YAML config, accessible through `pdfsvg-calibrate run <pdf> --page N --config ... --outdir ...` using Typer/Rich for UX.

 ## Edge Cases & Coverage